eswnl/GK-2A-UHRIT-extractor/README.md

 Un-comment this out (delete the #) and save this to another file called "uhrit-img-halfscale.py" in the same location.

+# Create BBFRAMES file only.
+The BBFrames from the TBS6903x are misaligned so cannot be input just yet.
+To correct them you need to run the following:
+`python new_bbframe_only.py "location\0.0E_1070.011_H_15622_(2025-04-12 16.16.48)_dump.ts"`

+You should get an output "bbframe_output.bin" which can be input into any BBFrame decoder e.g. SatDump

-# How to extract from BBFRAMES
+# How to extract the uhrit from BBFRAMES
 BBFrames is the first layer output by the TBS6903x.
 The UHRIT files are located directly inside.
 Infact, you can see the bbframe headers when you inspect the output.<p>
 ![BBheader](https://github.com/user-attachments/assets/115ec0f4-57ef-48aa-ad3f-1d8759176d04)
 The first task is to remove the bbheaders and join the frames.